iiJozza/Canapes-shop/README.md

 - I have tested the site by going through the different aspect ratioes provided in devtools.
 - Changing the size of the browser manually.
-- Browsers I have tested on is microsoft edge, chrome, mi browser, safari and mozilla firefox without much differnece.
+- Browsers I have tested on is microsoft edge, chrome, mi browser, safari and mozilla firefox without it differing too much.
-  - In the mi browser the background color and the text color changed for the homepage.
+  - In the mi browser the background color and the text color changed.
+Though readabilty is unaffected.
 - I have tested it by using different phones.
-  - Iphone 11, Redmi 8, Laptop and a Large Wide Screen (Unfortunately I don't have the meassurments).
+  - Iphone 11, Redmi 8, Laptop and a Large Wide Screen (Unfortunately I don't have the measurements).
 - Using different validators for all the html and css pages.
--

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fiijozza.github.io%2FCanapes-shop%2F)

 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)